Thursday, March 23, 2023

 However, the sharks also known as management, had placed an ad for a new managing editor.

-The man that would respond and get hired was Rob Hinshaw, aka Satan.
+The man who would respond and be hired was Bob Henderson, aka Satan.

 Chapter 5